csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 ```
 In the launching the programmer can define not only the number of work-items to execute the kernel, but also the size of the work-group.
 Both global and local coordinates of the work-item can be now obtained from the nd_item object (via `get_global_id()`, `get_global_linear_id()` and `get_local_id()`, `get_local_linear_id` methods).

-**Note** that nd_range requires that the total number of work-items to be divisible by the size of the work-group.
-Asumming `local_size` for the work-group, `(N+local_size-1)/local_size)*local_size)` need work-items to be created.
-When `N`is not divisible by `local_size` the number of work-items is larger than `N`.
+**Note** that `nd_range` requires that the total number of work-items to be divisible by the local size, so you may launch more work-items than `N`.

 ## III.
 Memory management with Unified Shared Memory (`malloc_device()`) and Simple Launching
-The task is to write a code performing an `AXPY` operation, but this time the memory management is done using the Unified Shared Memory (USM).
-The structure of the code is practically the same.
+This task uses USM for memory management, keeping the overall structure similar.

 Start from the skeleton code  [`axpy.cpp`](axpy.cpp).
 Look for the **//TODO** lines.

 ### Step 1: Define a Queue
-Same as in task I
+Same as in Task I

 ### Step 2: Allocate device memory using USM
 The memory on the device is allocate C style using `malloc_device` function: